bitSheriff/norsevpn/README.md

 ![startup](doc/img/showcase/startup.png)

 The location can be selected by country and city.
 If you are not connected you can select a city and with a click on the button *Connect* you will get connected.
 After a startup of the connection further actions are limited a few seconds to avoid crashing the vpn settings on your computer.
 If you are connected you can change the server by selecting a new city.

+The last selected location is stored in a json-file to be able to quick-connect the next application start to the last location.

 > **_NOTE:_**
 > If you do note choose a city but only a country the nordvpn client will choose a city for you